 • where there are more explicit images of sexual activity in the context of a sex work (see below) or where the primary purpose of the images in question is sexual arousal In the case of video works, which may be more accessible to younger viewers, intervention may be more frequent than for cinema films.

 Sex education at 18

 Where sex material genuinely seeks to inform and educate in matters such as human sexuality or safer sex and health, explicit images of sexual activity may be permitted.

 Sex works at 18

 Sex works are works whose primary purpose is sexual arousal or stimulation.
 Sex works containing only material which may be simulated are generally passed 18.
 Sex works containing clear images of real sex, strong fetish material, sexually explicit animated images, or other very strong sexual images will be confined to the R18 category.
 Material which is unacceptable in a sex work at R18 is also unacceptable in a sex work at 18.

 How can I find out more about a specific 18 film?

 Please check the BBFCinsight for the film or video you are thinking of watching.
-You may find BBFCinsight on this website or on our free App as well as on film posters, DVD and Blu-ray packaging, and on some listings.
-You will also find it attached to some film and video content which is available to download.
+BBFCinsight is available on this website, on our free App as well as on film posters, DVD and Blu-ray packaging, and on some listings.
 It provides comprehensive information on exactly why a film or video has been given a particular category.
 All the issues are discussed in detail and parents in particular can use this information to make informed decisions when choosing viewing material for their children.